 Extra curricular activities include, but are not limited to: Battle of the Books; Chorus; Student Council.

 Zoos, museums, and concerts are just a few of the field trips scheduled throughout the year.
 School buses are used for transportation and tax credit donations, our PTO, and/or parents of participating students incur the cost of field trips.

 Fine Arts ClassesTop

-Fine Arts classes available include General Music for students in Kindergarten , 1st-6th Grade, Band for 5th-6th Grade, Orchestra for 4th-6th Grade, and Art for 4th-6th Grade.
+Fine Arts classes available include General Music for students in Kindergarten , 1st-6th Grade, Band for 5th-6th Grade, Orchestra for 4th-6th Grade, and Art for Kdg-6th Grade.
 All students attend Physical Education classes.

 Grades are assigned to all students.
 Report cards are shared with parents in conferences scheduled each Fall and Winter.
-Parents receive a copy of the report card at the end of each marking period.
+Report cards are available through your Parent Portal.